rbong/vim-crystalline/examples/neovim_lua_examples.md

   local cl = require("crystalline")
   local s = ""

+  -- In different modes, this will be 'NormalModeA', 'InsertModeA', etc.
-  -- The mode colors for section A will automatically be added s = s .. cl.HiItem("A")
+  -- In inactive windows, this will be 'InactiveA' s = s .. cl.HiItem("A")

   s = s .. " %f%h%w%m%r "

-  -- A separator with mode colors for both groups will automatically be generated s = s .. cl.Sep(0, "A", "Fill")
+  -- The prefix will automatically be added to separator groups s = s .. cl.Sep(0, "A", "Fill")

   return s